tongyanxiang/MoD2/subject/README.md

         └── positive
   ```

-#### MoD2Template.py gives the [framework](https://tongyanxiang.github.io/MoD2/) of implenenting model-guided model devaition detector.
+* MoD2Template.py gives the [framework](https://tongyanxiang.github.io/MoD2/) of implenenting model-guided model devaition detector.

-#### Apart from functional code, each suject (e.g., RUBiS) should contains:
+* Apart from functional code, each suject (e.g., RUBiS) should contains:
   * A README file that introduces the implementation and running of MoD2-based adaptation-supervision mechanism.
   * A sub-folder named **supervision** that contains the MoD2, mandatory controller (SWaT implements it in plant.py) and switcher.

-#### Go to each sub-floder to learn more about MoD2-based adaptation-supervision mechanism now !!!
+#### Go to each subfloder to learn more about MoD2-based adaptation-supervision mechanism now !!!